gunzip/openapi-generator-benchmark/packages/swagger-codegen/README.md

 ## Supports

-- pattern:
+- pattern: no

-- enum:
+- enum: no

-- max/min:
+- max/min: no

-- allof:
+- allof: no

-- oneof:
+- oneof: no

-- dates:
+- dates: no

-- binary:
+- binary: no

-- securityDefinitions:
+- securityDefinitions: no

 ## Conclusion

+Generated client its crap.
+It's not even typescript.
+It's just a big file with `any` everywhere.